dev-gm/c-oop/README.md

 ## DISCLAIMER
-I have run some simple benchmarks, and my vector.h, implemented using closures, is approxiamately 2-3 times slower than a traditional, C-style approach.
+I have run some simple benchmarks, and my vector.h, implemented using closures, is approximately 2-3 times slower than a traditional, C-style approach (without closures).
 If you want to use OOP, just use C++.